saikrishnamusunuru/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 example, a learner joined a team but is not participating, or if a learner has unenrolled from the course without leaving the team.

+For instructor-managed team-sets, you can also remove learners from teams using the CSV upload tool.
+See :ref:`Managing Teams via CSV Upload`

 .. note:: Before making significant changes to a team, communicate with team members so that they are aware of the changes you will make, and their impacts.